NuID/nebulousAD/README.md

 Now you can initialize them like so: `nebulousAD -init-key <api_key>`

 You can now run the tool.
 If it can't find your API key, you may need to restart your terminal session.
 The API key is stored in an environment variable.
+Logging out and back in also works.

 ### Usage
 Example to dump all hashes and check them against NuID's api: